Irene Goikolea Uriarte

 SHADOW WORK

-According to the analytical psychologist C. G. Jung, the shadow makes reference to the parts of the personality that the ego rejects for not fitting in with the ideal image that we have built about ourselves.
-Shadow work aims at becoming aware of unconscious contents that direct many of our actions.
+According to the psychologist C. G. Jung, “the shadow” refers to the parts of the personality that the ego rejects because they do not fit with the ideal image that we have built for ourselves.
+Shadow work consists of making conscious the contents that are in the unconscious and that, nevertheless, direct many of our actions.

-In her workshops, Irene facilitates spaces in which to look at this dark part, not as something negative, but as a part inherent in all human beings.
-The objective is to be able to contain it and, eventually, integrate it to turn it into vital and creative energy.
+In my workshops, I try to create spaces to look at this dark part, not as something negative, but as an inherent component of every human being, so that we can contain it and, finally, integrate it to turn it into vital and creative energy.

 EMOTIONAL ECOLOGY